jordanhoare/clustering-customer-segments/README.md

 </br>

-Market segments from event survey data are determined using python-based K-Means clustering, dimentionality reduction and PCA, then deployed in Power BI [Python, SQL, PowerBI].
+Market segments from event survey data are determined using python-based K-Means clustering, dimensionality reduction and PCA, then deployed in Power BI [Python, SQL, PowerBI].

 </br>